 Maintain PCI-DSS compliance

 The Payment Card Industry Data Security Standard is a framework designed to safeguard cardholders’ personal information and facilitate consistent data security measures globally.
-PCI-DSS helps protect sensitive information while it is being stored, processed and in transit.
-Merchants need to ensure their business is PCI-DSS complaint.
+PCI-DSS helps protect sensitive information while it is being stored, processed, and in transit.
+Merchants need to ensure their business is PCI-DSS compliant.
 While adhering to the PCI-DSS standards is both time-consuming and expensive, the benefits of compliance far outweigh any drawbacks.

 Check your billing descriptors